Lina-ouaret/Project_4bim/README.md

 1. The software doesn't have a maximum number of iterations and there is no convergence criteria.
 2. The software has no Home Page that presents the context in which the program can be used.
-3. The quality of the images could definitely be improved by changing the database or the using additional programming languages.
+3. The quality of the images could definitely be improved by changing the database or by implementing other AI methodologies.
-4. The graphical interface buttons don't change color when they are selected, implementing this feature could make the program more user interactive.
+4. The graphical interface buttons don't change color when they are selected, so the user cannot visually confirm its choices.
+Implementing this feature could make the program more user interactive.

 ## FAQs